IBM/ibm-licensing-operator/docs/Content/Install_offline.md

 kubectl create secret -n <installation_namespace> docker-registry my-registry-token --docker-server=${my_docker_registry} --docker-username=<YOUR_REGISTRY_USERNAME> --docker-password=<YOUR_REGISTRY_TOKEN> --docker-email=<YOUR_REGISTRY_EMAIL, probably can be same as username>
 ```

 d.
-Set the context so that the resources are created in the dedicated installation namespace.
+Set the context so that the resources are created in a dedicated installation namespace.

 ```bash
 kubectl config set-context --current --namespace=<installation_namespace>